scikit-tda/DREiMac/docs/theory.rst

 - For real projective coordinates, the prime :math:`p` is set to :math:`2` and :math:`n` is set to :math:`1`, automatically.

+- For complex projective coordinates, the user can choose any prime :math:`p` and :math:`n` is set to :math:`2` automatically.

+- For lens coordinates, the user can choose any prime :math:`p` and :math:`n` is set to :math:`1` automatically.

 Then, looking at the persistence diagram, a cohomology class is chosen by the user, as follows.

 3. The :code:`cocycle_idx` parameter is used to select a persistent cohomology class :math:`\eta \in PH^n(R(L);\mathbb{Z}/p\mathbb{Z})` by indicating its index when the persistent cohomology classes are ordered with respect to their persistence (i.e., their distance to the diagonal).